The Beyonder's Prophecy - Cover

 Jalen nodded.
 “I understand the budget concern, but the quality of materials and the additional storage optimization will ensure this space is not only functional but built to last.”

 She snapped out of it, forcing herself to sound normal.
-“Uh— yes.
+“Uh—Yes.
 Yes, I agree.
-The layout is excellent, and I like the long-term efficiency considerations.”
+The layout is excellent, and I like the long-term efficiency considerations.
+It makes a lot of sense to me.”

-Jalen smiled just barely as if he could sense the way she was struggling.
+Jalen smiled at her in a way that said he wanted to smile harder but was trying to stay cool.
 Kristen crossed her legs beneath the table, gripping her pen a little too tightly as she tried to rein in the storm inside her.

 After nearly an hour, Jim finally leaned back, satisfied.
 “Alright, Jalen.
 I think this is exactly what we need.
 Let me run some final budget approvals, and we’ll get back to you with an official go-ahead.”